Veronikastudentuva/Thesis-Code/CodeForThesis.md

         return chemical_name

-#1.5 This step applies the functions and displays the dataframe
+#1.5 This step applies the functions, adds the results to the dataframe and displays said dataframe

     results = []